Petticoat Junction: Syndication

 After its cancellation, Filmways and Paul Henning's company sold the show along with The Beverly Hillbillies after that show's cancellation to CBS.
 Its distribution has changed hands over the years due to corporate changes involving Viacom, which in 2006 split into two separate companies.
 Today, CBS Media Ventures handles syndication.

 The color (1965–70) episodes were shown in syndication for many years after the show's cancellation.
 However, the rights to the black-and-white (1963–65) episodes were not resolved, and they were not included in the syndication package until MeTV began broadcasting the black-and-white (1963–65) episodes on July 12, 2011.
 The airings of the black-and-white episodes were short lived, and on July 21, 2011, MeTV started airing the color episodes once again.
 MeTV began to air the first two black-and-white seasons of the show again on November 4, 2013.
 The show has rotated on and off of the MeTV schedule in various time slots.
 On March 12, 2018, Decades TV Network and on April 23, 2018, Punch TV Studios began broadcasting the black-and-white episodes; both networks continued through with the color episodes.

 The color episodes have run constantly, with the show running on TV Land from 1996 to 2000.
 The show ran on the Retro Television Network from 2005 to 2008, and on MeTV beginning in June 2012.
 The program has run on three different Canadian cable channels: Prime TV from 2000 to 2002, DejaView from 2005 to 2008, and on TV Land Canada from 2006 to 2010.
-The black-and-white episodes from season one are now in the public domain, their copyrights having lapsed.
-As a result, numerous discount DVDs of these episodes have been released, although with generic bluegrass-like theme music instead of the familiar opening and closing music, which is still under copyright.

 As of April 2019, the original black-and-white episodes of Petticoat Junction were airing on the Retro Television Network and Circle TV.